LordDemonos/Quarm.Guide/wiki/class/enchanter-faq.md

 ## Mezmerize can memblur?

-Yes, all of our mezzes have a 100% chance of memblurring on npcs level 30 and under, with diminishing %-chance as levels increase.
-Many players opt for just chain-casting mez until the npc is memblurred (check with /assist macro), rather than use another spell slot for memblur.
+Yes, all of our mezzes have a 100% chance of memblurring on npcs level 17 and under, with diminishing %-chance as levels increase, but the chance remains very good:

+- Lvl 17 - 100% chance to memblur.
+- Lvl 18 - 98%
+- Lvl 20 - 94%
+- Lvl 30 - 73%
+- Lvl 40 - 53%
+- Lvl 50 - 32%
+- Lvl 55 - 26%

+You also get a 1% bonus to the memblur chance for every 10 CHA you have above 150, maxing out at +15% bonus at 300 CHA.

+The memblur chance happens on initial cast of the mez if not resisted.
+You can check if the memblur worked with /assist on the NPC - if the NPC has no target the memblur worked.
+(NPCs with no hate will also regen 3% hp per tick.)

+The memblur is specifically suppressed if you refresh the mez instead of casting a new one.
+(Same spell ID.)
+So if you want to use mezzes to get a memblur effect, you have to cast _two different_ mez spells, otherwise you're just refreshing the mez duration and not getting a new memblur chance.

 ## What's the difference between Lull, Soothe, Calm, and Pacify?